“I Went on a 21-Day Sugar Detox and This Is How It Felt”

 Hitting My Sugar-free Rhythm

 After the first 4 or 5 days, the brain fog and fatigue started to lift.
 I started to feel like I was sleeping better, I had more energy, and my mind felt clearer.
-The sugar detox gradually became easier to follow.
+The sugar detox diet gradually became easier to follow.
 As time went on, the more questions I asked and the more research I did, the simpler it became to pick the right foods and make better, more informed choices.
 I discovered that some restaurants, like Dig Inn, publish nutritional information (including sugar content) for all of their menu items.

 I found it worked best for me to use Sweet Defeat three times a day, at the times my cravings were the worst.
 At first, I was taking a shot of apple cider vinegar in the mornings before going to the gym to beat cravings (I had heard that some people drink vinegar or eat a pickle when they feel cravings), but it was so astringent and didn’t make me feel good.
 Instead, I replaced the vinegar with a Sweet Defeat lozenge so that I didn’t crave sugary morning foods (breakfast bars and sweetened cereals).
 Then I would take another lozenge in the late afternoon so I didn’t have the urge to snack as I made dinner.
 Finally, I would use one after dinner before brushing my teeth so I wouldn’t be tempted by ice cream.

-During the whole 21 days, I only slipped up once!
+During the whole 21 days without sugar, I only slipped up once!
 It was towards the end of the challenge.
 I was at a friend’s birthday dinner and someone ordered sangria for the table, which proved irresistible (and delicious).
 Because of the effort, I had been putting in up to that point, this one sangria incident made me feel pretty guilty.
 Then Arianne reminded me that the point of the challenge is not to feel deprived or to beat myself up.
 The point was to eat more healthily overall, gain awareness of what I was putting into my body, and test how a high-sugar diet had affected my health and brain.

 Did Sweet Defeat Help Me Fight Sugar Cravings?